izicodes/TumblrTextTint/README.md

 ### Credits

 This web application was created by Loariya-Fiaba ([@xiacodes](https://xiacodes.tumblr.com/)) using HTML, CSS, and JavaScript.
 The custom cursors used are called "Oxygen Chrome Set" created by Riccardo Laconelli - [link to the cursor set](https://www.cursors-4u.com/cursor/2010/12/17/oxygen-chrome-set.html).
+The web app was also inspired by a [JS Fiddle](http://jsfiddle.net/j7vLfbw1/22/) - credits to the creator!

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ### Found an issue?